Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Public Libraries A safe place within the community where children can access a great variety of high quality, selected resources, information and tools, in all formats including digital.
 Programs are also available across all age groups that develop independence, cognitive and social skills, as well as a variety of literacies.
 There are over 300 public library branches across the province.
 The Ministry of Education provides resource sharing grants to all 11 public library systems which allows any SK residents to use materials at any public library in the province

-Saskatchewan Employment Incentive (SEI) Launched in January 2024, SEI provides working families with children who have low incomes with a monthly financial benefit, Supplementary Health Benefits, access to discounted bus passes (where available), connections to employment supports through ICT and access to the Saskatchewan Housing Benefit.
-Ministries of Social Services and Ministry of Immigration and Career Training
+Saskatchewan Employment Incentive (SEI) Launched in January 2024, SEI provides working families with children who have low incomes with a monthly financial benefit, Supplementary Health Benefits through the Ministry of Health, access to discounted bus passes (where available), connections to employment supports through the Ministry of Immigration and Career Training and access to the Saskatchewan Housing Benefit through Saskatchewan Housing Corporation.

 Saskatchewan Income Support (SIS) and Saskatchewan Assured Income for Disability Program (SAID) Saskatchewan Income Support (SIS) supports families by meeting their household’s basic needs as we partner with them to become self-sufficient to the best of their abilities.